imagej/imagej.github.io/pages/Fiji.md

   - **[For developers](Developing_Fiji "wikilink")** - Fiji is an open
     source project hosted in a [Git](Git "wikilink") version control

-{% include github content='TODO' %} , with access to the source code of
+{% include github repo='fiji' label='repository' %} , with access to the
-all internals, libraries and plugins, and eases the [development](Development "wikilink") and [scripting](Scripting_Help "wikilink") of plugins.
+source code of all internals, libraries and plugins, and eases the [development](Development "wikilink") and [scripting](Scripting_Help "wikilink") of plugins.